| | All About IRAs

 There are two major types of IRAs: traditional IRAs and Roth

-IRAs.
-Both allow you to make annual combined contributions of up to $6,500 in 2023 (up from $6,000 in 2022).
 Generally, you must have at least as much taxable compensation as the

 amount of your IRA contribution.
 But if you are married filing jointly, your

-spouse can also contribute to an IRA, even if he or she does not have taxable
+spouse can also contribute to an IRA even if he or she does not have taxable

+compensation, provided the total contribution amount does not exceed your compensation for the year.
 Both traditional and Roth IRAs feature tax-sheltered growth

 of earnings.
 And both typically offer a wide range of investment choices.
 However,

-understand these differences before you can choose the type of IRA that may be appropriate
+there are important differences between these two types of IRAs.
+You should understand these differences before choosing the type of IRA that may be appropriate

 for your needs.

-Traditional IRAs
+Traditional IRAs offer tax deductions

-saving you money in taxes.
+reducing your overall income tax obligation.
 If neither you nor your spouse is covered by a

-401(k) or other employer-sponsored plan, you can generally deduct the full
+work-sponsored retirement plan, you can generally deduct the full

 amount of your annual IRA contribution.
 If one of you is covered by such a plan,